 If they are trying to take out too much of a loan, help them to find a lower cost option.
 Instead of a new car, look at good used cars.
 Maybe help them to find ways to save more money or earn more money so they can take out a smaller loan and therefore won’t need someone to co-sign.

-In the case of bad credit, help them get out of debt by either setting up a snowball method to repay their debt or guide them to using a free service to keep them on track.
+In the case of bad credit, help them get out of debt by either setting up a snowball method to repay their debt or guide them to using an app to keep them on track.
 Show them that paying their bills on time and staying out of debt will improve their credit score over time.
 It won’t happen overnight, but it will improve.
 When it does, the need for a co-signer goes away.

 Lastly, help them become better with their finances.
 The more educated they are about their money, the greater the chance they spend money on things they can afford and save a decent amount of money each month.